Last Updated on May 8, 2023 by Tim Wells

-I’m a control freak (or so my wife tell me).
+I’m a control freak (or so my wife tells me).
 So when I hear that rooting your Android TV box gets you more control over your device, you’ve got my attention.

-In my experience, rooting your Android device isn’t for everyone.
-That holds true for smartphones as well as TV boxes or smart TV’s.
+Rooting your Android device isn’t for everyone, and that holds true for smartphones, TV boxes, or smart TVs.

 Why Root Your Android Device